NJ Coronavirus Update: COVID-19 pandemic 'nowhere near over,' Gov. Murphy warns

 "This pandemic is nowhere near over," Murphy said in a tweet.
 "We can't give up the fight now.
 Mask up.
 Social distance.
 Wash your hands."

-The state recorded about 4,900 new cases, as weeklong averages of new positive results have climbed steadily for weeks.
-Murphy is begging residents not to travel or gather in groups, and anyone who does is urged to self quarantine for 14 days and get tested.
+The state recorded 5,673 new cases, as weeklong averages of new positive results have climbed steadily for weeks.
+Murphy is begging residents not to travel or gather in groups, and anyone who does is urged to self-quarantine for 14 days and get tested.

 "This is Grinch times 5.
 Don't travel," he said Wednesday, urging people even to keep their distance from Santa.
 "Santa's got to wear a face covering.
 You've got to wear a face covering."